pravinmishraaws/Git-GitHub-for-Absolute-Beginners/Section 2: Setting_Up_Git/Lecture 6: Configuring Git (Setting up Your Identity).md

   ```bash
   git config --global core.editor "code --wait"
   ```
+**What it does**

+Tells Git which text editor to open when it needs your input.

+Common scenarios:
+- Writing a commit message (if you don’t use -m "msg").
+- Editing a merge conflict.
+- Rebase operations (when Git needs you to reorder/edit commits).

+By default, Git often uses Vim — which many beginners find intimidating.
+Setting it to VS Code (or your favorite editor) makes things much easier.

+code --wait = tells VS Code to open the file and pause Git until you close it.

 * **Colored Output** for better readability:

   ```bash
   git config --global color.ui auto
   ```

+**What it does**

+Adds syntax highlighting & colors to Git’s terminal output.

+Example:

+- Branch names in green/yellow
+- Added lines in green
+- Removed lines in red
+- Merge conflicts in highlighted sections

+This makes Git’s output easier to read, especially when scanning diffs, logs, or status messages.

 ---